jtwiley1996/JS-Todo-List-/README.md

 # Credits

 For this project, I used APIs JQuery and DayJS in my JS code.
 I also used HTML/CSS starter code from my UW Bootcamp for the framework of the project.
+I used stack overflow and youtube for assistance in coding my JS/Jquery/Dayjs.